calvinbui/calvin.me/posts/2020-07-26-cracking-passwords-on-macos/index.md

 ---
-title: "Cracking DMG, RAR and other passwords on MacOS"
+title: "Cracking .DMG, .RAR and other passwords on MacOS"
 categories:
 - Security
 - Programming